top of page

 Blog

-Explore the historic Battery Point Lighthouse in Crescent City, California.
-Discover tours, history, and stunning views at Battery Point Lighthouse.
+Exploring the Historic Charm of Battery Point Lighthouse in Crescent City, California.

 On the northern coast of California, just minutes away from the Redwoods and off Highway 101, is Battery Point Lighthouse—one of the oldest operating lighthouses in the state.